 At any time and without prior notice, Averett University administration reserves the right to examine email, personal file directories and other information stored on Averett University computers.
 This examination helps to ensure compliance with internal policies, supports the performance of internal investigations and assists with the management of Averett University information systems.
-As such, the Vice President for Information Technology or any of his/her assigned representatives may monitor the content of email.
+As such, the Chief Information Officer or any of his/her assigned representatives may monitor the content of email.
 Use of the email system constitutes acceptance of such monitoring.